deepmodeling/deepmd-kit/doc/install/easy-install.md

 ```

 The supported platform includes Linux x86-64 with GNU C Library 2.28 or above, macOS x86-64, and Windows x86-64.
+A specific version of TensorFlow which is compatible with DeePMD-kit will be also installed.

 :::{Warning}
 If your platform is not supported, or want to build against the installed TensorFlow, or want to enable ROCM support, please [build from source](build-from-source.md).